-Impact Extent The workforce will be primarily contracted from urban and rural centres within the 3 Counties and other Counties in Kenya as well as from other countries for some higher skilled jobs.
-Impact Scale - The impact scale is considered small during operations as the workforce size will be reduced and maintenance activities will be periodic.
-Frequency The impact is considered to be infrequent since the operation activities will be limited to maintenance works.
+Impact Extent within the 3 C The workforce will be primarily contracted from urban and rural centres within the 3 Counties and other Counties in Kenya as well as from other countries for some higher skilled jobs.
+Impact Scale The impact sc size will be rec Frequency The impact is considered to be infrequent since the operation activities will be limited to maintenance works.
 The workforce is expected to be trained and the employer is expected to enforce the use of PPEs and health and safety measures.
 Lessons learned from the construction phase are expected to enhance the safety conditions and thus reducing the frequency of safety incidents during the operation and maintenance phase.
-Impact Magnitude Positive Negligible Small Med ium Large impact Magintade Based on the parameters above, and the embedded measures in place, the magnitude is considered small.
-Resource/ Receptor Sensitivity/Value/ Low Medium High Importance The sensitivity of the receptors is considered low as workers will be mostly skilled permanent employees. will be mostly Impact Negligible Minor Moderate Major Significance Considering the magnitude is medium and sensitivity is low, the impact on workers' health and safety during operations activities is considered to be of Moderate significance.
+Impact Magnitude Positive Negligible Small Med ium Large impact Magintude Based on the parameters above, and the embedded measures in place, the magnitude is considered small.
+Resource/ Receptor Sensitivity/Value/ Low Medium High Importance The sensitivity of the receptors is considered low as workers will be mostly skilled permanent employees.
+Impost Negligible Minor Moderate Major Impact Significance Workers' health and safety during operations activities is considered of Moderate significance. -